fracturestudios/bakery/doc/baking.markdown

 A `Bakefile` consists of a list of directives, of the form

-    output : input(s)
-        recipe
-        recipe
-        recipe

-* The `output` may be a folder to place baked assets in or a single file to output to.
-* The `input` may be one or more files to process
-* The `recipe` lines tell Bakery how to process the file
-    * The first line of a recipe is which `BakeryImporter` to use.
-      If no importer is specified, Bakery infers one based on the file extension of the input.
-    * The rest of the lines are content processors that transform the loaded data.
-    * The last line denotes which `BakeryWriter` to use.
-If no writer is specified, Bakery infers one based on the type of the content produced by last importer / processor to run on the asset.
+    output_path: importer(input_path)
+        processor
+        processor(args)
+        writer

+* `output_path` is the file to write the final output to.
+If the path contains spaces or commas, it should be enclosed in double quotes.
+* `input_path` is the file to read initially.
+If the path contains spaces or commas, it should be enclosed in double quotes.
+* `importer` is the importer to use to read the file.
+If you would like bakery to infer the proper importer from the file's path, you can just specify the file path without an importer.
+* `processor` directives consist of the name of a processor, plus any optional arguments to pass to the processor.
+Processor direectives are processed from top to bottom (i.e. in the order specified).
+* `writer` is the name of the `BakeryWriter` to use to finally serialize the asset.
+If no writer is specified, bakery will use the writer paired with the selected importer, if available.

 By default, `bake` reads the Bakefile in the current directory and produces output in the current directory.
 Either can be changed using arguments to the command line utility.

 The files produced by the baking step can then be loaded using the Bakery runtime API.
-See `doc/loading.md`.
+See `doc/loading.markdown`.

 ## Bakefiles by Example